Film stars who smoke on screen should attract the attention of the censor in the same way as they would if they were engaged in extreme sex

 In a strange development, those responsible for decision-making in this area displayed some common sense.
 Hurrah for the council, who said the issue should be left to national classification systems and guideline.

-has a directory of actors with more than three smoking roles.
-Scene Smoking from Breathe California of Sacramento-Emigrant Trails, shows how smoking is shown in films, classifying it by whether it is the lead actor, a credited non-star, or an extra,
+Francisco, has a directory of actors with more than three smoking roles.
+Scene Smoking from Breathe California of Sacramento-Emigrant Trails, shows how smoking is shown in films, classifying it by whether it is the lead actor, a credited non-star,

 About 1,500 doctors from Mumbai, attached to Maharashtra Association of Resident Doctors (MARD), gathered at KEM Hospital and pinned black ribbons to their white robes to protest against the poster.

 The protest received support from Indian Medical Association, Mumbai, and Doctors for You, a non-government organistaion.

 MARD has written to the film makers, the Ministry of Information and Broadcasting and the state health minister.
 The doctors want Aishwarya to personally explain to the youth, especially women, the evils of smoking.
 We want the poster removed